 - Instant Messaging Chatbots Workshop (Richard Ladner)

-- Chloe Dolese Mandeville, Program Manager for Diversity & Access, whose focus is undergraduate diversity equity, and inclusion (including outreach, recruiting, and support).
+- Chloe Dolese Mandeville (email@example.com) Assistant Director for Diversity & Access, whose focus is undergraduate diversity equity, inclusion, and access (including outreach, recruiting, and support).

 - Leslie Ikeda (firstname.lastname@example.org) Senior Startup Program Manager whose focus is undergraduate student support and retention.

-- Elise deGoede Dorough, Director of Graduate Student Services, whose responsibilities include graduate program diversity, equity and inclusion.
+- Elise deGoede Dorough email@example.com) Director of Graduate Student Services, whose responsibilities include graduate program diversity, equity and inclusion.

-- Les Sessoms, Graduate Recruitment & Retention Specialist, whose focus is graduate student recruitment, support and retention.
+- Les Sessoms (firstname.lastname@example.org) Graduate Recruitment & Retention Specialist, whose focus is graduate student recruitment, support and retention.

 Faculty members Dan Grossman, Richard Ladner, Ed Lazowska, and Jennifer Mankoff also have significant engagement in School-wide activities.

-- Promoting Equity in Engineering Relationships (PEERS) program that includes a course that teaches students to teach their peers to be change-agents for increased diversity.
+- Promoting Equity in Engineering Relationships (PEERS) includes a course that teaches students to teach their peers to be change-agents for increased diversity.

 - Minority Scholars Engineering Program (MSEP) program that promotes academic excellence, facilitates leadership skills, and fosters community of engineering scholars.
 Students take part in academic workshops and seminars, attend the Men of Color in Engineering Leadership Series, and connect with identity-based student societies.

-- DO-IT has a summer scholars program for high school students with disabilities.
+- DO-IT Scholars is a summer program for high school students with disabilities.

-- Graduate School/Graduate Opportunities & Minority Achievement Program (GO-MAP) that works with graduate students, faculty and staff to strengthen and maintain campus diversity while enhancing academic opportunities for graduate students of color and encouraging scholarship and research that explores cultural diversity.
+- GSEE: Graduate Student Equity & Excellence (formerly GO-MAP) works with graduate students, faculty and staff to strengthen and maintain campus diversity while enhancing academic opportunities for graduate students of color and encouraging scholarship and research that explores cultural diversity.

-- Washington NASA Space Grant Consortium that has University of Washington as a member.
-The Space Grant Program supports from high school and beyond with research internships.
+- Washington NASA Space Grant Consortium has UW as a member.
+The Space Grant Program supports students from high school and beyond with research internships.

-- Pacific Science Center has many programs and does interact with the University of Washington.
+- The Pacific Science Center has many programs, including summer camps, and interacts with UW.

-- Technology Access Foundation (TAF) works to improve access to STEM and technology fields for students of color and underrepresented communities for the past twenty years.
+- The Technology Access Foundation (TAF) has worked for the past twenty years to improve access to STEM and technology fields for students of color and underrepresented communities.
+The TAF @ Saghalie School already has a relationship with the Allen School.
+(See Chloe.)

 - Geeking Out Kids of Color (GOKiC) works on tech education with racial equity and social justice.

-- Puget Sound Computer Science Teachers Association lists local computer science teachers who might be interested in working with UW faculty on projects.
+- Puget Sound Computer Science Teachers Association lists local computer science teachers who may be interested in working with UW faculty on projects.
 The Allen School has a CS for Teachers program for WA teachers each summer.

-- Boys and Girls Clubs of King County actively recruits partners to work on a project like yours.
+- Boys and Girls Clubs of King County actively recruits partners to work on a variety of STEM projects.

 - STEM Summer Outreach Programs webpage compiled by Lawrence Livermore National Labs

-- National Society of Black Engineers (NSBE) is a leading organization fostering the success of African Americans in STEM fields.
+- The National Society of Black Engineers (NSBE) is a leading organization fostering the success of African Americans in STEM fields.
 They hold an annual conference.
 There is a vibrant UW chapter.

-- The Alliance for Access to Computing Careers (AccessComputing) is an NSF-funded BPC alliance located at UW that focuses on students with disabilities nationally.
+- The Alliance for Access to Computing Careers (AccessComputing), located at UW, focuses on students with disabilities nationally.

-- Institute for African-American Mentoring in Computer Sciences (iAAMCS) is an NSF-funded BPC alliance that focuses on African-American students.
+- The Institute for African-American Mentoring in Computer Sciences (iAAMCS) focuses on African-American students.